insure logo

 However, homeowners insurance won’t cover damage to your pool that happened over time, was due to its use, or happened due to negligence.

-And depending on the insurer, an in-ground pool will be considered a part of your home’s structure or an additional structure on your property.
+An in-ground pool will be considered a part of your home’s structure or an additional structure on your property.
 Above-ground pools may be classified as your personal property or as an additional structure.
+Regardless of how it’s covered, it will be subject to your deductible.

 How does having a pool impact your liability coverage?